kennygrant/bestiary/setup.md

 ## Resources

-You should start by working through the[ Go Tour](https://tour.golang.org/welcome/1)

-You should then skim [Effective Go](https://golang.org/doc/effective_go.html) \(you will want to come back to this later\)

-You should read the [docs](https://golang.org/pkg/) from the standard library, which contain lots of examples

-You might want to refer to [Go By Example](https://gobyexample.com/) - a set of code snippets
+You should start by working through the[ Go Tour](https://tour.golang.org/welcome/1), you should then skim [Effective Go](https://golang.org/doc/effective_go.html) \(you will want to come back to this later\).
+You should read the [docs](https://golang.org/pkg/) from the standard library, which contain lots of examples, and finally you might want to refer to [Go By Example](https://gobyexample.com/) - a set of code snippets.

 ### Go Playground